Skip to content

 In the maintained xian-stack runtime:

-• GraphQL is available only on service nodes
+• GraphQL is available only on nodes with BDS enabled

 • it binds to 127.0.0.1 by default